digshake/CSJavaWUSTL/_sources/Module1-Types-and-Names/topic-1-4-assignment.rst

-   In ``ModExample`` program, try to guess what it will print out and then run it to see if you are right.
+   In ``E07ModExample`` program, try to guess what it will print out and then run it to see if you are right.